platonai/PulsarRPA/README.md

 Pulsar README
 ===================
-Pulsar is a full featured Web crawler as well as a data mining framework.
+Pulsar is a full featured Web crawler as well as a Web mining framework.

-Pulsar has a Web SQL engine with which all tasks can be done using simple SQLs.
+# Features
+- Web SQL: Do all Web mining jobs using SQL
+- BI Integration: Turn Web sites into tables and charts using just one simple SQL
+- Ajax support: Access the Web automatically, behaviour like a human
+- Highly extensible and scalable: runs on Hadoop/Spark, and other big data infrastructure
+- Various data store

+## Web SQL
-For example, turn a Web page into a table:
+Turn a Web page into a table:

     SELECT
         DOM_TEXT(DOM) AS TITLE,
         DOM_ABS_HREF(DOM) AS LINK
     FROM
-    DOMT_LOAD_AND_SELECT('https://en.wikipedia.org/wiki/Topology', '.references a.external');
+        LOAD_AND_SELECT('https://en.wikipedia.org/wiki/Topology', '.references a.external');

 The SQL above downloads Web page from wikipedia, find out the references section and extract all external reference links.

-To run the above SQL, download Pulsar, run

-    bin/pulsar server

-And then you can see a popup browser window, enter password 'sa', enter the SQL above and then run it.

-All SQL functions can be found under fun/platonic/pulsar/ql/h2/udfs, every UDF have a namespace and a name.
+Check [fun.platonic.pulsar.ql.TestManual](https://github.com/platonai/pulsar/blob/master/pulsar-ql-server/src/test/kotlin/fun/platonic/pulsar/ql/TestManual.kt) to see more example SQLs.
+All SQL functions can be found under fun.platonic.pulsar.ql.h2.udfs.

-TODO: document all SQL functions
+## BI Integration
+Use the customized, exiting BI [Metabase](https://github.com/platonai/metabase) to write Web SQLs and turn Web sites into tables and charts immediately.
+Everyone in your company can ask questions and learn from WEB DATA now, for the first time.

+# Build & Run
+## Build from source
+    git clone git@github.com:platonai/pulsar.git
+    cd pulsar && mvn
+## Run the server
+    bin/pulsar
+## Execute a single Web SQL
+    bin/pulsar sql the-sql-you-want-to-perform
+## Use an interactive console
+    bin/pulsar sql
+## Use an interactive Web console
+    Open [http://localhost:8082](http://localhost:8082) in your browser to play with Web SQL
+## Use advanced BI
+    Download Metabase Web SQL edition [Metabase](https://github.com/platonai/metabase)
+    java -jar metabase.jar

+# API
 Pulsar is also a production ready Web crawler, you can crawl large web sites from seeds, using Nutch style.

 Pulsar is highly modularized so it also can be used as a library and be embedded within other projects.